boostorg/geometry/doc/readme.txt

 ===========================================================================
- Copyright (c) 1995-2010 Barend Gehrels, Geodan, Amsterdam, the Netherlands.
+ Copyright (c) 2007-2011 Barend Gehrels, Amsterdam, the Netherlands.
- Copyright (c) 2008-2010 Bruno Lalande, Paris, France.
+ Copyright (c) 2008-2011 Bruno Lalande, Paris, France.
- Copyright (c) 2009-2010 Mateusz Loskot (mateusz@loskot.net), London, UK
+ Copyright (c) 2009-2011 Mateusz Loskot, London, UK

  Use, modification and distribution is subject to the Boost Software License, Version 1.0.
 (See accompanying file LICENSE_1_0.txt or copy at